-Ruth is Acting Chief Executive, having worked in senior positions at Stonewall since 2011.
+Ruth is Chief Executive, having worked in senior positions at Stonewall since 2011.
 Ruth has overseen the rapid growth of Stonewall’s public affairs and education teams as well developing the infrastructure of Stonewall Scotland and Stonewall Cymru.
 She has successfully led the development of the organisation’s groundbreaking policy, campaigning and research outputs both here and abroad.

 Ruth attended St. Hilda’s College, Oxford where she studied English and was elected President of Oxford Student Union.
 Prior to Stonewall, Ruth worked at the Equality Challenge Unit where she led work advising Higher Education Institutions on sexual orientation and gender identity equality.
 Ruth is a Marshall Memorial Fellow.

 In 2013, Ruth was voted the fifth most influential LGBT person in Britain in The Independent’s Pink List.

 Cathryn is the Chief Operating Officer and responsible for the strategic and day-to-day management of Stonewall’s finance and operations functions.
-She also leads on Stonewall’s business planning and strategy development alongside the Chief Executive, Deputy Chief Executive and the board.
+She also leads on Stonewall’s business planning and strategy development alongside the Chief Executive and the board.

 Cathryn originally trained as a chartered account and insolvency practitioner.
 She moved to a career in the voluntary sector a decade ago and has held senior finance and operations positions in several charities including Contact a Family and the London Symphony Orchestra.

 Cathryn is a Fellow of the Association of Chartered Certified Accountants.